yeonnqw/ELEC1005-FirstAidHQ/README.md

 - **"Report Emergency button does nothing"**
   → Make sure all required fields are filled in — ReporterName and EmergencyType are required

----

 ## Accessibility
 - All buttons have clear text labels — Login, Register, Accept, Decline, Resolved, Report Emergency
-- Status counts shown as numbers with labels — Unassigned: 4, In Progress: 3, Resolved: 5
+- Status counts shown as numbers with labels: Unassigned: 4, In Progress: 3, Resolved: 5
-- Role-based navigation automatically sends users to the correct screen — no manual navigation needed
+- Role based navigation automatically sends users to the correct screen — no manual navigation needed
 - Form fields have clear placeholder labels for every input
 - Notify() messages confirm actions when emergencies are submitted or status changes

----

 ## Observability — Power Apps Monitor Log